Document Type: Regulation

-Any employee receiving a verified positive test for illegal drugs, including misuse of prescription medication, shall be terminated.
+Any employee receiving a verified positive test for illegal drugs, including misuse of prescription medication, may be terminated.

 When an employee is found to be in violation of the alcohol provisions of this regulation, mandatory administrative action will result, such as referral to EAP and disciplinary action, including the full range of consequences, up to and including termination.
 The severity of the action chosen will depend on the circumstances of each case.
-The facts and circumstances leading to a reasonable suspicion test will be taken into account in determining disciplinary consequences.
+The facts and circumstances leading to a reasonable suspicion test will be considered when determining disciplinary consequences.

 Any rehabilitation recommended will be a condition of continued employment and the cost of rehabilitation will be the responsibility of the employee.
 The employee remains responsible for successful completion of a treatment program, and assertions regarding the effectiveness of a program shall not constitute either an excuse for continuing to misuse alcohol or a defense to disciplinary action if the employee does not complete treatment.

 The city may initiate action to dismiss an employee for 1) refusing to obtain counseling or rehabilitation through an EAP or a state licensed facility; and/or 2) not refraining from misuse of alcohol after a first finding of such use.

 B. Effects of Positive Alcohol Testing Results

 In addition to the mandatory administrative actions outlined in the previous section, any employee with a breath alcohol test which results in a reading as set out below shall be subject to the following: